timkley/tim-kleyersburg.de/articles/gitlab-to-github/index.md

 But it emphasises one main advantage of GitHub: the community and open source approach in general.
 In the last years I maybe saw one or two open source projects hosted on GitLab.
 If you see open source code, you probably are surfing GitHub.

-People solve their needs and open source the code they write for it in the process, making lifes of people like me a little easier.
+People solve their needs and open source the code they write for it in the process, making lifes of people like me a little (or sometimes a lot) easier.

 ### Downsides
 The whole concept of workflows, actions, steps is a little different than pipelines and jobs on GitLab.
 It's confusing at first to get the semantics right and I'm still searching for a way to trigger a step in a workflow manually after the first steps where successful.